+- >

-- Image: Investment of the selected text.
+Hyperlink selected text.
 You may need to reset links copied and pasted from another source.

 - Insert a table.

-- \succ Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.
+- > Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.

 - Indent text.

-- Image: A state of the state
+- Outdent text.

 - 2 Remove formatting.

-- $\succ \Omega$ Insert a symbol.
+- \(\omega \) Insert a symbol.

-- Insert an emoticon.
+- Use Insert an emoticon.

+- Solution

+Solution

-- A Preview the display of text and images.
+Preview the display of text and images.

 - Upload a file or image.

-- Set selected text to subscript.
+- > x Set selected text to subscript.

-- ➤ x^{} Set selected text to superscript.
+- x Set selected text to superscript.

-- Image: Toggle full screen mode for editing and viewing.
+- Is a long to be seen a long